superfaceai/cli/README.md

   --map                                Create a map

-  --mapFileName=mapFileName            Name of map file without extension
+  --mapFileName=mapFileName            Name of map file

   --no-init                            When set to true, command won't initialize Superface